 Are scholarships available?

 Cornish College of the Arts offers scholarships to incoming and continuing students based on talent and talent/financial need.
 These scholarships range from 10% to 40% of tuition and can be combined with other financial assistance programs.
-We encourage you to expand your scholarship research outside the institution.
+We encourage you to expand your scholarship research outside the institution for additional funds

-Cornish offers on-campus housing.
+Cornish offers on-campus housing in our brand-new Cornish Commons.
 We also offer information and services to assist new and continuing students in finding off-campus housing and roommates.

 What services do you have for students with disabilities?

 Cornish College of the Arts endeavors to make its programs accessible to qualified students with disabilities (consistent with federal and state laws).
 See this link for more information.

 How does Cornish fit into Seattle’s culture and community?

 Seattle is a great city for the emerging artist.
 Seattle’s thriving arts community will fuel your creativity and expose you to a wealth of new experiences.
 You’ll also find a culture that is hungry for new ideas and that supports the work Cornish students are producing.
 Our campus is in the heart of downtown Seattle and in proximity to the entire arts community.